softwarecrafters/kata-log/_posts/2016-08-23-no-primitives.md

 * All primitive values (e.g. booleans, numbers or strings) need to be wrapped and must not be visible at object boundaries.
-* Arrays, all kinds of containers like listsor hash-tables and even Object (the root class of the language's class hierarchy) are considered primitive as well.
+* Arrays, all kinds of containers like lists or hash-tables and even Object (the root class of the language's class hierarchy) are considered primitive as well.